Migrating MDM on iOS and iPadOS Using Return to Service

 Finally, you can remove the MDM profile (either remotely or manually), then manually install the new MDM profile.
 This could mean asking the user to manually download and install a profile for the new MDM solution.

-But there’s a caveat here: With this process, you go from an unremovable MDM profile (because the device went through ADE) to one that can be removed (even though the device is still supervised); if the user were to remove it, the entire device would be wiped.
+But there’s a caveat here: With this process, you go from an unremovable MDM profile (because the device went through ADE) to one that can be removed (even though the device is still supervised); if the user were to remove it, corporate apps and data would be wiped from the device.

 However, the advantage is that supervision is retained, so the new MDM will inherit supervised-only capabilities.
-Again, the MDM profile will still be removable (that isn’t the case with devices that have gone through ADE), but if the user attempts to do so, they will be warned that their device will be erased if they proceed, which is an extra level of friction that plays in your favor.
+Again, the MDM profile will still be removable (that isn’t the case with devices that have gone through ADE).

 Return to Service is still the golden path for many, many iOS and iPadOS devices.
 And for the exceptions to that path, you do have workarounds and alternatives.